Close Menu

 Museums

 Overlapping with the themes of history and heritage, yet the range of dedicated museums and galleries across Dumfries and Galloway merit separate mention.
 Almost twenty of these are managed by DG Culture – and admission to all is free.
-The jewel in the crown is perhaps the Dumfries Museum, centred around an old windmill now housing a Camera Obscura, which contains an extensive collection of exhibits from prehistoric to relatively recent times.
-Children’s activities run throughout the school holidays, with a programme of informative evening talks throughout the year.
+The jewel in the crown is perhaps Dumfries Museum, centred around an old windmill now housing a Camera Obscura, which contains an extensive collection of exhibits from prehistoric to relatively recent times.
+Children’s activities run during the school holidays, occasionally at weekends, and with a programme of informative evening talks throughout the year.
 Numbered among privately-run local museums are those at Dalbeattie, Newton Stewart, Creetown, Gatehouse of Fleet, and Moffat.
-Of national renown are the Dumfries Aviation Museum, the Devil’s Porridge Museum near Annan – each specialising in the region’s contribution to twentieth-century world wars – and the Museum of Lead Mining (where you can take the underground tour – and even pan for gold!) at Wanlockhead.
+Of national renown are the Dumfries Aviation Museum, the Devil’s Porridge Museum near Annan – each specialising in the region’s contribution to twentieth-century world wars – and, marginally beyond the D&G boundary, the Museum of Lead Mining (where you can take the underground tour – and even pan for gold!) at Wanlockhead.

 Robert Burns